crazyrabbitLTC/MerkleMint/README.md

 ## Solution

-The creation of a MerkleTree of Signatures.
+The creation of a MerkleTree of Signatures. (in Progress)